 2. Apple Cider Vinegar

-Another essential ingredient in your beauty arsenal is apple cider vinegar.
-ACV can balance the pH of your scalp, smooth hair and contribute to extra shine.
+Another essential ingredient in your beauty arsenal (and in the kitchen!) is apple cider vinegar.
+Apple cider vinegar can balance the pH of your scalp, smooth hair and contribute to extra shine.
 This hair rinse is wonderful for all types of hair.
 For extra exfoliation on the face, you can try this apple cider vinegar peel.

 - Apple cider vinegar